hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 spheres.
 </span>

-Show me a culture without register, slang, or other forms of sociolinguistic variance and local colour, and I will show you a sloppy lexicologist.
+Sure.
+But show me a culture without register, slang, or other forms of sociolinguistic variance and local colour, and I will show you a sloppy lexicologist.

 Culture and language partially adapt and create each other,